All Episodes

 Such straw donations are strictly prohibited by federal law.

-We've got the ChICOMs once again involved in the Clinton campaign.
+We've got the ChiComs once again involved in the Clinton campaign.

 So it has spread beyond the LA Times.

-He's listed twice, federal records for giving $1,000 donations to Clinton's campaign on April 17th.
+He's listed twice federal records for giving $1,000 donations to Clinton's campaign on April 17th.

-Uh that's the one that came from the address for the clinic for the STDs, the hemorrhoids and the skin disease.
+That's the one that came from the address for the clinic for the STDs, the hemorrhoids and the skin disease.

-That's totally illegal.
+That was totally illegal.

-The FBI ought to be on you this this this is profoundly illegal.
+The FBI ought to be on you.

-This is this is not skirting the edges.
+This is not skirting the edges.

 This is not bad judgment.